Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Manual.md

 # Analysis in R

-The end result of the Glyco-PAINT pipeline is a set of CSV files in the **Project Root**:
+The result of the Glyco-PAINT pipeline is a set of CSV files in the **Project Root**:

 - **Squares**
 - **Tracks**